2i2c-org/farallon-image/README.md

 3. Pin every package to their current versions, available on the [R Studio package manager](https://packagemanager.rstudio.com/client/#/repos/1/packages) or to a specific wanted version.
-If the package is only available on Cran, pin to a GitHub commit hash.
+If the package is only available on GitHub, pin to a GitHub commit hash.

 4. Build the Docker image locally and make sure everything is ok.